Accedia/appleauth-java/README.md

 # Example
 ## Using `AppleAuthProvider.java` `AppleClientPrivateKeyFactory.java`
 First order of business should be creating an instance of `ECPrivateKey` representing the client's(your) private key.<br/>
-`AppleKeyProvider` can help you create a `ECPrivateKey` if you have your private key as string or stream (from a p8 for example).
+`AppleClientPrivateKeyFactory` can help you create a `ECPrivateKey` if you have your private key as string or stream (from a p8 for example).

 Creating a new instance of `AppleAuthProvider`, should be trivial at this point.
 The only two parameters that are not self explanatory are the `SecretGenerator` and the collection of scopes.<br/>